kovacsv/assimpjs/README.md

 ### 4. Generate the Web Application

-The easiest way is to run the `EmscriptenBuild.bat` file from the root directory.
-It needs three command line parameters:
+The easiest way is to run the `em_build_win.bat` file from the root directory.
+It needs two command line parameters:
 - The Emscripten SDK folder (e.g. "C:\Emscripten\emsdk").
-- The result folder of the web application (e.g. "C:\xampp\htdocs\WebApp").
 - The build configuration type (Debug or Release).

 ```
-EmscriptenBuild.bat C:\Emscripten\emsdk C:\xampp\htdocs\WebApp Release
+em_build_win.bat C:\Emscripten\emsdk Release
 ```

-### 5. Open it in a Web Browser

-- Set up a web server for the result folder.
-- Open it in a web browser.